How to Protect Your Email Privacy Online

 Services like SimpleLogin, AnonAddy, and Apple's Hide My Email generate unique alias addresses that forward to your real inbox.
 You can disable individual aliases if they start receiving spam without touching your real address.
 This is a permanent solution for services you use regularly but don't fully trust.

-Even if your email address is compromised in a breach, 2FA prevents attackers from accessing your actual account.
-Use an authenticator app (Google Authenticator, Authy) rather than SMS codes — SIM-swapping attacks can intercept text messages.
-This is your last line of defence when everything else fails.
+Even if your email address is compromised in a breach, 2FA stops attackers from accessing your actual account.
+Use an authenticator app (Google Authenticator, Authy) over SMS codes: SIM-swapping attacks can intercept text messages.
+When other protections fail, 2FA is what keeps the account yours.

 Read privacy policies before signing up

 Look specifically for: whether they share your email with third parties, whether they sell data, how long they retain your data, and whether they participate in advertising networks.
-If a company's privacy policy is vague, unusually long, or says they share with "partners" — that's your cue to use a disposable address instead of your real one.
+If a company's privacy policy is vague, unusually long, or says they share with "partners", use a disposable address instead of your real one.

 For legitimate senders you recognise, unsubscribing is safe.
-For unsolicited spam from unknown senders, never click unsubscribe — it confirms your address is active and monitored, often leading to more spam.
-Instead, mark it as spam in your email client so filters learn to block similar messages automatically.
+For unsolicited spam from unknown senders, skip the unsubscribe link: clicking it confirms your address is active and monitored, which typically increases the volume.
+Mark it as spam in your email client so filters learn to catch similar messages going forward.

 When a Disposable Email Is the Right Tool for Privacy